15 Top-Rated Attractions and Places to Visit in Goa

 See what houses in Goa looked like during the 17th century at Braganza House, a historical mansion that flanks the village square in Chandor.
 It's divided into an east and west wing, both of which are available for tourists to poke around at their leisure.

 The east wing is home to members of the Pereira-Braganza family.
-It boats a massive ballroom with an impressive marble floor, along with a small chapel that contains one of St. Francis Xavier's fingernails.
+It boasts a massive ballroom with an impressive marble floor, along with a small chapel that contains one of St. Francis Xavier's fingernails.
 This part of Braganza House also brims with antiques and international artifacts.

 The western side preserves the original grandeur of Braganza House.
 Owned by the Menezes-Braganças, the museum-like space features an expansive library with 5,000 leather-bound books from the private collection of journalist Luis de Menezes Braganza, who played an important role in the Goan independence movement.
 Tourists can also see breathtaking Belgian glass chandeliers, antique portraits of the family, and Chinese porcelain.